NetworkBlockDevice/nbd/doc/proto.md

 * All write commands (that includes `NBD_CMD_WRITE`, `NBD_CMD_WRITE_ZEROES` and `NBD_CMD_TRIM`) that the server
-  completes (i.e. replies to) prior to processing to a `NBD_CMD_FLUSH` MUST be written to non-volatile storage prior to replying to that `NBD_CMD_FLUSH`.
+  completes (i.e. replies to) prior to processing a `NBD_CMD_FLUSH` MUST be written to non-volatile storage prior to replying to that `NBD_CMD_FLUSH`.
 This paragraph only applies if `NBD_FLAG_SEND_FLUSH` is set within